 First a confession… my own engagement was not the most romantic of experiences.
-My friends were asked the question on the Rialto Bridge in Venice or by the Grand Canyon.
+My friends were asked THE QUESTION on the Rialto Bridge in Venice.
+Or by the Grand Canyon.
 My husband and I just “discussed the idea” over dinner one night and found ourselves engaged.
-(Don’t feel too sorry for me as I am still happily married 22 years later…)
+(Don’t feel too sorry for me as I am still happily married almost 30 years later…)

-So perhaps it is the unfulfilled romantic in me, but I sometimes find myself day-dreaming “Wouldn’t this be a cool place to propose?”
+So perhaps it is the unfulfilled romantic in me, but, when staying at a particularly lovely hotel or lodge, I sometimes find myself day-dreaming “Wouldn’t THIS be a cool place to propose?”

 So I give you ….. drum roll…. my 8 cool ways to crack the question….

-I’ll start with some obvious places to propose in Africa and then we’ll get more off the beaten track…
+I’ll start with some obvious places to propose in Africa and then we’ll get to the more off the beaten track…

 1) On top of Table Mountain, Cape Town, South Africa